akitogo/Pebble-/README.md

 - Coldbox 4
 - cbjavaloader
 - Just drop the Pebble folder in your modules

 ### How to
 - Put your Pebble templates in the Pebble/views folder, i.e. home.peb

-- Your handle should look like
+- Your handler should look like
 ```js
 component{
     property name="Pebble" inject="Pebble@templateEngine";